Hanabi-Live/hanabi-live/docs/INSTALL.md

   - Add a new line of "test" somewhere, save the file, and watch as some "Problems" appear in the bottom pane.
   - Add a blank line somewhere, save the file, and watch as the blank line is automatically removed (because VSCode will automatically run the "goimports" tool every time you save a file).
 - Test the TypeScript linter:
-  - On the left pane, navigate to and open "public\js\src\main.ts".
+  - On the left pane, navigate to and open "packages/client/src/main.ts".
   - Add a new line of "test" somewhere and watch as some "Problems" appear in the bottom pane.
 (There is no need to save the file.)
 - See [Running the Server](#running-the-server).